Omnidens: Description

-Omnidens is only known from mouthparts.
+Omnidens is known primarily from large mouthparts, and more recently, distal portions of the frontal appendages.
 The preserved mouthparts would have formed a short muscular, potentially protrusible pharynx surrounded by circles of spiny sclerites, which were reminiscent of the scalids of priapulids, kinorhynchs, and loriciferans.
 The inside of the pharynx was also lined with several rows of pharyngeal sclerites.
 Based on the large size of its preserved mouthparts, Omnidens is estimated to have reached a length of up to 1.5 m.
 Its overall appearance was likely similar to that of its close relative Pambdelurion.
-Spines preserved near the mouthparts of Omnidens may belong to frontal appendages like those of other stem-group arthropods.
+The mouth, unlike the oral cones of radiodonts, was arranged bilaterally, forming two laterally opposing sets of "jaws", composed of a number of tooth-plates, which are further divided into a basal plate and a nail-like spine.
+An unpaired "median plate" was possibly present anteriorly, with its own column of underlying pharyngeal teeth.
+The frontal appendages are known from their distal-most portions, which appear as wide, heavily sclerotized bases, bearing a bilaterally symmetrical series of long talons.
+Additionally, elements which may represent bilaterally symmtrical head carapaces, and a number of small setal-blade like structures, have been found associated with the mouthparts and talons.